cjumel/dotfiles/doc/tmux_cheatsheet.md

 ones.
 All these keybindings are only available **within** a Tmux session.
 I use as prefix `<C-Space>`.

+To see the list of available key bindings, you can press `<prefix>?`.

 ### Sessions

 - `<prefix>d`: dettach from session